fastapi-users/fastapi-users/docs/configuration/databases/sqlalchemy.md

 For the sake of this tutorial from now on, we'll use a simple SQLite database.

+!!! warning
+    When using asynchronous sessions, ensure `Session.expire_on_commit` is set to `False` as recommended by the [SQLAlchemy docs on asyncio](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#asyncio-orm-avoid-lazyloads).
+The examples on this documentation already have this setting correctly defined to `False` when using the `async_sessionmaker` factory.

 ## Create the User model

 As for any SQLAlchemy ORM model, we'll create a `User` model.